Jyotie/ecomdocs/source/catalogue_access.rst

 ~~~~~~~~~~~~
 * Login to your Ecomtics Account.
 * Go to “Installation” item on the left vertical menu and copy the javascript.
-* Login to wordpress admin page
+* Login to WordPress admin page
 * To install the java script go to Appearance > Themes.
-On the right hand side vertical menu bar please select “Theme Footer”.
-At the end of the file and right before body, please copy the javascript that you copied from your eComtics account.
+On the right-hand side vertical menu bar please select “Theme Footer”.
+At the end of the file and right before the body, please copy the javascript that you copied from your eComtics account.
 Installation is done – Woolah!!!
-* Login to wordpress admin page
+* Login to WordPress admin page
 * To create or manage keys for a user, go to WooCommerce > Settings > API.
 Now Select Enable the REST API button.
 * Before you generate keys, go to the settings and enable the REST API and select the Save changes button.
 * Select the User you would like to generate a key for in the User field and add a Description.
 Choose the Read access level for this API key.
 Then select the Generate API Key button and it will generate API keys for that user.